fbpx

 🍽️ Serving

-You can serve your Indian-style butter bean curry right away alongside cooked basmati rice, homemade naan bread, and a dollop of coconut yogurt.
+You can serve your Indian-style butter bean curry right away alongside cooked basmati rice, homemade naan bread, and a spoonful of coconut yogurt.
 Finish up with a sprinkle of fresh coriander on top and enjoy!

 Different Ways to Serve Curried Butter Beans